Your Details

-Large gemstones are in demand by collectors who are always on the lookout for impressive specimens.
-Also, recent fashion trends in jewelry have added to the interest in big stones.
-Many designers have used large gems not only in pendants, but in rings and earrings as well. ![]() So what's available in larger gems?
+Collectors are constantly seeking out impressive specimens of large gemstones, while recent trends in jewelry fashion have further fueled the demand for big stones.
+Designers are incorporating large gems not just in pendants, but also in rings and earrings, showcasing their beauty and elegance. ![]() So what's available in larger gems?
 What are your choices and how much will it cost for these big stones?
 Our largest pieces are usually in the quartz family.
-In the last few months we've faceted some pieces of rose quartz weighing as much as 300 carats.
+Recently we've faceted some pieces of rose quartz weighing as much as 300 carats.
 That's 60 grams (or about 2.1 ounces for those who haven't yet joined the metric world).
 We also stock some unusual star rose quartz cabochons from South Africa, with some pieces that are over 200 carats.
 Other members of the quartz family can also be found in huge sizes, including lemon quartz, smoky quartz, amethyst and citrine.
 One of the attractions of quartz varieties is that prices per carat remain constant as the gems increase in size.
-The finer quartz - amethyst, citrine and ametrine - can often be found for as little as $5-$6 per carat, while the other quartz varieties are even more affordable.
+The finer quartz - amethyst, citrine and ametrine - can often be found for as little as $5-$6 per carat at wholesale price, while the other quartz varieties are even more affordable.

 *You're signing up to receive GemSelect promotional email. |